 Defensive cybersecurity technologies

-This section focuses on popular open source defensive cybersecurity technologies such as firewalls, IDS/IPS, SIEM/EDR, and packet analyzers
+This section focuses on popular open source defensive cybersecurity tools used for firewalls, IDS/IPS, SIEM/EDR, and packet analyzers

 Learning objectives

-• Become familiar with popular open source host- and network-based firewalls
+• Become familiar with popular open source host- and network-based IDS, their key features, and their common use cases

 • Understand the difference between Web Application Firewalls (WAFs) and packet-filtering firewalls

-This section looks at popular open source defensive cybersecurity technologies, exploring their key characteristics and deployment (use cases).
+This section explores major defensive cybersecurity technologies, including firewalls, IDS/IPS, SIEM/EDR, and packet analyzers.
+The discussion focuses on popular open-source tools used to implement these technologies, exploring their key characteristics and deployment (use cases).
 Key categories of defensive cybersecurity technologies discussed include host/network firewalls (e.g., UFW, iptables, nftables, PF, OPNsense, and pfSense), IDS/IPS (e.g., Suricata and Snort), network security monitoring/SIEM (e.g., Wazuh and OSSEC), and packet analyzers (e.g., Wireshark and tcpdump).

 Topics covered in this section